hariszaf/microbetag/docs/tutorials_core/input.md

 ## Metadata file

 FlashWeave, the software `microbetag` invokes to build the co-occurrence network, can exploit metadata.
-If you want to run FlashWeave with a metadata file, you need to remember that FlashWeave considers as variables both the sequence ids (i.e., ASVs/OTUs/bins) and the metavariables (e.g. pH, sex, any variable on your metadata file).
+If you want to run FlashWeave with a metadata file, you need to remember that FlashWeave considers as variables both the sequence IDs (i.e., ASVs/OTUs/bins) and the metavariables (e.g. pH, sex, any variable on your metadata file).
 Thus, you need to provide them as **rows**, contrary to what we do in most microbiome analyses.

 Here is a toy example of how your files should look like: